After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 What do you need to know about trip cancellation?

 It is strongly recommended that travelers purchase comprehensive travel insurance that covers all air and ground expenses.
-When you buy flight tickets, they often have a button for trip insurance.
+When you buy flight tickets online, they often have a button for trip insurance.
 This typically does not cover your ground expenses.
 It's only coverage for that particular flight.
 Make sure you read the fine print before you click that button.

 Stay in Touch With Adios Adventure Travel to Get Up-to-date Info About Traveling to Machu Picchu